Clawvisor

 Credential Vault

-OAuth tokens and API keys stay server-side, which gives agents access without handing them the keys to the house.
+OAuth tokens and API keys stay server-side, giving agents access without handing them the keys to the house.

 Service Adapters